“Those who struggle hard for Our sake, We will show them many ways to overcome difficulties” [Ankabut: 69]

 Abu Huraira narrated the Messenger of Allah (peace be upon him) said, “Allah said: I declare war against anyone hostile to my friend.
 The best thing my servant can do to gain my nearness is to fulfil the obligatory duties and continue to draw nearer to me with voluntary activities.
 Then I love him and I become his hearing with which he hears, eyes with which he sees, hands with which he holds, and legs with which he walks.
 Were he to ask something from me, I will give it to him and if he wants my protection I will protect him” (Bukhari).

 The duties assigned to a believer include the five daily prayers, fasting, giving charity, and doing the Hajj.
-However, the man of Allah loves the Lord so much so that he goes beyond the call of duty and spends far more time doing voluntary acts to please the Lord, whilst the obligatory acts take only a small amount of time, the voluntary acts can be carried out any time and all the time.
+However, the man of Allah loves the Lord so much so that he goes beyond the call of duty and spends far more time doing voluntary acts to serve and please the Lord, whilst the obligatory acts take only a small amount of time, the voluntary acts can be carried out any time and all the time.

 Anas reported the Prophet (peace be upon him) said, “Allah says when a person comes a hand span near me, I come forearm’s length near to him and when he draws near to me forearms length.
 I draw full length near to him.
 When he comes walking, I come running” (Bukhari).